Spaceglidemasta/Java-Sumo-Projekt-UAS/README.md

     java -jar JavaProjectWi[...]-dependencies.jar

-Important: if there is no sumo.exe / sumo in your "%sumo_home%\bin" / "$SUMO_HOME/bin", there needs to be one in the resource folder, although this is redundant, as TraaS needs SUMO_HOME anyway.
+Important: if there is no sumo.exe / sumo in your "%sumo_home%\bin" / "$SUMO_HOME/bin", there needs to be one in the SumoConfig folder, although this is redundant, as TraaS needs SUMO_HOME anyway.

 ## Usage